 The Department transfers funds to the General Fund of the City of North Little Rock, Arkansas based on amounts directed and authorized by the City Council in the annual budget.
 These transfers are accounted for as operating transfers.
-The amounts of these transfers of \$12,000,000 for each of the years ended December 31, 2015 and 2014.
+The amounts of these transfers is \$12,000,000 for each of the years ended December 31, 2017 and 2016.